nightroman/FarNet/PowerShellFar/README.md

     Any command returning file paths or file system items.
     Missing paths and directory paths or items are ignored.

-- Groups

-    Tells to panel found regex groups instead of full matches.
-    It is ignored if "All text" is set.

 - All text